data-science-hub/data-science-hub.github.io/features.md

 ##### Speedy Reviewing

 We are committed to avoid wasting time during the reviewing period.
-You will receive your first decision within weeks rather than months.
-We ask reviewers to complete their review within 10 days.
+Authors will receive the first decision within weeks rather than months.
+To achieve that, we ask reviewers to complete their reviews within 10 days.

 ##### Open and Attributed Reviews

 Reviews are non-anonymous by default (but reviewers can request to stay anonymous).
 All reviews are made openly available under [CC-BY](https://creativecommons.org/licenses/by/4.0/) licenses after a decision has been made for the submission (independent of whether the decision was accept or reject).
-In addition to solicited reviews, everybody is welcome to submit additional reviews and comments for a papers that are under review.
+In addition to solicited reviews, everybody is welcome to submit additional reviews and comments for papers that are under review.
 Editors and non-anonymous reviewers will be mentioned in the published articles.

 ##### Pre-Prints

-All submitted papers are made available as pre-prints before the reviewing starts, so reviewers and everybody else are free to share submitted papers.
+All submitted papers are made available as pre-prints before the reviewing starts, so reviewers and everybody else are free to not just read but also share submitted papers.
 Pre-prints will remain available after reviewing, independent of whether the paper was accepted or rejected for publication.

 ##### Data Standards